FriendsOfREDAXO/community/README.md

 ## Who’s the map for?

 The map is for any person being involved in REDAXO: developers, users, editors, writers, designers, friends and family et al. It’s about visualizing the REDAXO community.
-If you use or support REDAXO, the map is for you! _(See discussion in #26)_
+If you use or support REDAXO, the map is for you!

 ## How does this map work?